wingify/q-directives/README.md

 ## Introduction

 Performance matters.
-An Angular.js developer would know that several watchers in a an Angular.js digest cycle can often be a bottleneck, and while there are workarounds to performance optimize an application by reducing the number of watchers, `q-directives` take the approach to a whole new level.
-By using a directive system called q (quick) that runs separate from the native one, it exponentially reduces the number of watchers in your application.
+An Angular.js developer would know that several watchers in a digest cycle can often be a bottleneck, and while there are workarounds to performance optimize an application by reducing the number of watchers, q-directives take the approach to a whole new level.
+By using a directive system called q **(where q = quick)** that runs separate from the native one, it exponentially reduces the number of watchers in your application.

 ### Compromises for Performance

-In order to achieve performance, one must make compromises. `q-directives` **(q = quick)** exposes a brand new directive system takes an approach that make several compromises on features provided by the native directive system.
+In order to achieve performance, one must make compromises. q-directives exposes a brand new directive system takes an approach that make several compromises on features provided by the native directive system.
 That is a fair barter, because `#PerfMatters`.
 The major one is that `q-directives` does away with watchers.
 That's right:

 **Adding a q-directive in your app like q-show, q-hide or q-text adds zero watchers to your Angular.js application.**